 Erez Yoeli, research scientist at MIT, proposes that to motivate people to do good for others, we should harness the power of reputation and find ways to increase observability.
 It follows that by increasing transparency around companies and their gender pay gaps, we are moving in the right direction to achieve gender pay equality and altruism on a larger, corporate scale.

-What could your business be doing in 2019 to reduce the gender pay gap?
+What could your business be doing to address the gender pay gap?